kenta-shimizu/pysemisecs/README.md

     active.open()
 ```

-- For use SECS-I-on-PySerial
+- For use SECS-I-on-pySerial

-  For use, must install [PySerial](https://pypi.org/project/pyserial/)
+  For use, must install [pySerial](https://pypi.org/project/pyserial/)

 ```python
     building...